-Velvetleaf (abutilon theophrasti ), otherwise known as buttonweed, is a South Asian plant which is part of the Malvaceae family.
+Velvetleaf (Abutilon theophrasti ), otherwise known as buttonweed, is a South Asian plant that is part of the Malvaceae family.
 It is an annual plant that grows up to two meters high.

-Herbicides are able to control velvetleaf once it is present, although pre-emergent herbicides are recommended so this plant won’t become a problem in the first place.
+Herbicides can control velvetleaf once it is present, although pre-emergent herbicides are recommended so this plant won’t become a problem in the first place.
 The best time to use herbicide on velvetleaf is during the day when the leaves are more accessible, as in the evening the leaves droop and become harder to spray.